intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 Colors of the graph's edges show which paths are taken depending on the above factors.
 Each edge is also annotated with the input/output file type.
-The diagram does not show the `llvm-for-each` tool invocations for clarity.
+The diagram does not show the `llvm-foreach` tool invocations for clarity.
 This tool invokes given command line over each file in a file list.
 In this diagram the tool is applied to `llvm-spirv` and AOT backend whenever the input/output type is `TY_tempfilelist`.
 The second invocation of the